Universal Turing machine

-In computer science, a universal Turing machine (UTM) is a Turing machine that can simulate an arbitrary Turing machine on arbitrary input.
-The universal machine essentially achieves this by reading both the description of the machine to be simulated as well as the input to that machine from its own tape.
-Alan Turing introduced the idea of such a machine in 1936–1937.
-This principle is considered to be the origin of the idea of a stored-program computer used by John von Neumann in 1946 for the "Electronic Computing Instrument" that now bears von Neumann's name: the von Neumann architecture.

-In terms of computational complexity, a multi-tape universal Turing machine need only be slower by logarithmic factor compared to the machines it simulates.
+In computer science, a universal Turing machine (UTM) is a Turing machine capable of computing any computable sequence, as described by Alan Turing in his seminal paper "On Computable Numbers, with an Application to the Entscheidungsproblem".
+Common sense might say that a universal machine is impossible, but Turing proves that it is possible.
+He suggested that we may compare a human in the process of computing a real number to a machine that is only capable of a finite number of conditions $q_1, q_2, \dots, q_R$; which will be called "m-configurations".
+He then described the operation of such machine, as described below, and argued:

+Turing introduced the idea of such a machine in 1936–1937.

 Introduction

-Every Turing machine computes a certain fixed partial computable function from the input strings over its alphabet.
-In that sense it behaves like a computer with a fixed program.
-However, we can encode the action table of any Turing machine in a string.
-Thus we can construct a Turing machine that expects on its tape a string describing an action table followed by a string describing the input tape, and computes the tape that the encoded Turing machine would have computed.
-Turing described such a construction in complete detail in his 1936 paper:

-Stored-program computer

-Davis makes a persuasive argument that Turing's conception of what is now known as "the stored-program computer", of placing the "action table"—the instructions for the machine—in the same "memory" as the input data, strongly influenced John von Neumann's conception of the first American discrete-symbol (as opposed to analog) computer—the EDVAC.
-Davis quotes Time magazine to this effect, that "everyone who taps at a keyboard ... is working on an incarnation of a Turing machine", and that "John von Neumann [built] on the work of Alan Turing" (Davis 2000:193 quoting Time magazine of 29 March 1999).
+Martin Davis makes a persuasive argument that Turing's conception of what is now known as "the stored-program computer", of placing the "action table"—the instructions for the machine—in the same "memory" as the input data, strongly influenced John von Neumann's conception of the first American discrete-symbol (as opposed to analog) computer—the EDVAC.
+Davis quotes Time magazine to this effect, that "everyone who taps at a keyboard ... is working on an incarnation of a Turing machine", and that "John von Neumann [built] on the work of Alan Turing".

-Davis makes a case that Turing's Automatic Computing Engine (ACE) computer "anticipated" the notions of microprogramming (microcode) and RISC processors (Davis 2000:188).
-Knuth cites Turing's work on the ACE computer as designing "hardware to facilitate subroutine linkage" (Knuth 1973:225); Davis also references this work as Turing's use of a hardware "stack" (Davis 2000:237 footnote 18).
+Davis makes a case that Turing's Automatic Computing Engine (ACE) computer "anticipated" the notions of microprogramming (microcode) and RISC processors.
+Donald Knuth cites Turing's work on the ACE computer as designing "hardware to facilitate subroutine linkage"; Davis also references this work as Turing's use of a hardware "stack".